ENGL 394 - Topics in Literature in English since 1900

 Credits: 3 in fall or winter, 4 in spring

-Prerequisite: Take one English course between 201 and 295, and one between 222 and 299.
+Prerequisite: ENGL 299 or vary with topic.
 Enrollment limited.
 A seminar course on literature written in English since 1900 with special emphasis on research and discussion.
 Student suggestions for topics are welcome.
 May be repeated for degree credit if the topics are different.

 Add to Portfolio (opens a new window)